DFB Healthcare Acquisitions Corp. (DFBH)'s Financial Results Comparing With ARYA Sciences Acquisition Corp. (NASDAQ:ARYAU) | New Business Observer

 |0%

-DFB Healthcare Acquisitions Corp. and ARYA Sciences Acquisition Corp. has shares held by institutional investors as follows: 36.05% and 52.7%.
+The shares of both DFB Healthcare Acquisitions Corp. and ARYA Sciences Acquisition Corp. are owned by institutional investors at 36.05% and 52.7% respectively.

 Performance